Imbalancement/active-directory-enumeration-lab/README.md

 ## 👨‍💻 About This Project

-This project simulates a real-world internal network where an attacker performs reconnaissance against a Windows Domain Controller.
+This project simulates a real-world internal network where an attacker performs reconnaissance and enumeration against a Windows Active Directory environment.

 The objective was to:
 - Identify domain infrastructure
-- Enumerate system information
+- Enumerate services and open ports
-- Attempt unauthenticated access
+- Attempt unauthenticated (null session) enumeration
-- Analyze exposed services
+- Analyze exposed information from the Domain Controller

 ---